cybercti/maapi/README.md

   Search Research Tools

 Options:
-  --limit INTEGER  Number of items to retrieve --doctypes TEXT  List of document types to filter on, separated by commas.
+  --limit INTEGER          Number of items to retrieve --doctypes TEXT          List of document types to filter on, separated by
+                           commas.
+  --start TEXT             Specify start time in the format 'YYYY-MM-
+                           DDTH:M:SZ'
-  --start TEXT     Specify start time in the format 'YYYY-MM-DDTH:M:SZ' --end TEXT       Specify end time in the format 'YYYY-MM-DDTH:M:SZ' --help           Show this message and exit.
+  --end TEXT               Specify end time in the format 'YYYY-MM-DDTH:M:SZ' --truncate TEXT          Integer: Limit the response 'body' to a given
+                           length.
+  --output [preview|json]  Specify Output format --help                   Show this message and exit.
 ```

 ### Examples